ComputerConnection/CC-Diagnostics/README.md

 This utility replaces 5+ individual tools with one clean diagnostic output.
 If a system needs work — this catches it.
 If it doesn’t — it proves it.

-> “If it passes this tool, it's good enough to build on.”# CC-Diagnostics
+> “If it passes this tool, it's good enough to build on.”